att/rcloud.rcap/README.md

 npm install
 ```

 To get the node modules.
-This will install them locally, if you want to use grunt and bower globally you can optionally run
+This will install everything them locally.
+If you want to use grunt and bower globally you can optionally install those two packages globally.

 ```
 npm install -g grunt-cli